What is the Queer Peer Mentoring Program?

 Adjusting to college can be a difficult experience for everyone, but for the LGBTQ+ community it can be especially difficult to navigate a new social or cultural dynamic.
 Mentoring helps people develop a positive LGBTQ+ identity by providing a supportive relationship, accurate information, and a safe person to talk with about concerns related to adjusting to college and campus life at UNI, coming out, or connecting with the LGBTQ+ community.

-Mentees should plan to spend a little over an hour each week with their Mentor, but are encouraged to participate in additional events with other incoming students throughout the six week program.
-There are also opportunities for Mentees to continue receiving support from a Mentor or from the LGBT* Center in general after the six weeks are over.
+Mentees should plan to spend a minimum of an hour each week with their Mentor, but are also encouraged to participate in additional events with other Mentees.
+There are also opportunities for Mentees to receive support from Thrive and GSS staff, too.

 How Do I Get Involved as a Mentor?

-Students who are interested in being a mentor should fill out an application by May 25.
-Prospective mentors will need to participate in an in-person or over the phone interview.
+Students who are interested in being a mentor should email email@example.com.
+Prospective mentors will need to participate in an in-person interview.

 How Do I Request a Mentor?

-Students who are interested in receiving a mentor should fill out a request form by the first week of classes.
-After submitting your request, LGBT* Center staff will match you with a mentor and give you further direction for the first half of the semester!
+Students who are interested in receiving a mentor should email firstname.lastname@example.org.
+After submitting your request, Thrive staff will contact you via email with additional information and directions.